Am I Being Scammed? Learn How to Avoid Scams

 Sometimes scammers impersonate customer support agents on these platforms as well.
 Be wary if you receive calls or emails from people claiming to be customer support for Venmo or PayPal.

-If you think you’re experiencing a digital wallet scam: Refrain from making any payments right away.
+If you think you’re experiencing a digital wallet online scam: Refrain from making any payments right away.
 Contact the real customer support number for the company you’re dealing with to sort it out through a third party.

 Charity scams

 Charity scams are deceptive operations that look for money by claiming to support a good cause.
 Instead, all donations go straight to the creators of the false charity.
-These scams are most common after big events, like a natural disaster or a mass tragedy.
+These online scams are most common after big events, like a natural disaster or a mass tragedy.

 If you think you’ve found a charity scam: Research the organization.
 Check for reviews or a website where they indicate how their funds are used.
 If you can’t find a trace of the charity, consider finding another group to donate to instead.